rabyj/dotfiles/notes/notes.md

 # any leading slashes are removed and no ".." references are allowed to go higher than the source dir.
 rsync -a --files-from=/tmp/foo /usr remote:/backup

+# parallel rsync using xargs, you could also use GNU parallel
+# This will run 5 rsync in parallel, each run on one folder/file found by ls
+ls -1 /source/dir | xargs -I {} -P 5 -n 1 rsync -avh /source/dir/{} /destination/dir/

 # -- other --

 # show true command, not alias